-All year groups are taught in six classes split into two bands: A band (3 classes) and B band (3 classes).
-Students are then set according to ability.
+All year groups are taught in seven classes that are names after the planets and are set according to ability.
 All of the classes are named after the planets.
 In Design and Technology and Physical Education, classes are split up to make smaller groups to facilitate safe practical work.
-In all year groups, some B band students follow a basic skills programme and there is a designated special educational needs group to ensure that students are given any additional support they need to fully reach their potential.
+In all year groups, some students follow a basic skills programme and there is a designated special educational needs group to ensure that students are given any additional support they need to fully reach their potential.
 In year 7 this is a nurture group who follow a more specialised curriculum in the core subjects during the first term.

 Design and Technology